built-fast/lcars/README.md

-  util:copy           Copies strings to the clipboard util:git:stats      Shows lines added and deleted by author in a git repo util:ip             Prints public IP address using CloudFlare DNS util:paste          Pastes the contents of the clipboard util:path           Prints your current PATH util:retry          Retries a command
+  util:copy           Copies strings to the clipboard util:git:stats      Shows lines added and deleted by author in a git repo util:ip             Prints public IP address using CloudFlare DNS util:open           Opens a file or URL with the default application util:paste          Pastes the contents of the clipboard util:path           Prints your current PATH util:retry          Retries a command